eosnetworkfoundation/eos-system-contracts/docs/01_key-concepts/02_ram.md

 ---
-content_title: RAM as system resource
+title: RAM as system resource
 ---

 ## What is RAM